 Among those who manufacture native X-mount lenses are Zeiss, Viltrox, and recently Tokina.
 Manual-focus lenses are made by Lensbaby, 7Artisans, and others.
 Notably, Sigma is missing from here: their APS-C lens lineup is not (yet) available for X-mount as of December 2020.

 Its flange distance is 17.7mm, among the shortest, which allows for great adaptability with older lenses.
 High-quality adaptors for autofocus Canon EF, Nikon F, and many manual-focus rangefinders and SLR lenses are available.

-For Canon EF and Nikon F autofocus lenses, Metabones offers speed booster adaptors, enabling those lenses to retain most of their full-frame characteristics.
+For Canon EF and Nikon F autofocus lenses, Metabones offers speed booster adaptors, enabling those lenses to retain most of their full frame characteristics.

 Sensor and Image Quality

 The Fujifilm X-T200 is in many aspects different from your ordinary modern Fuji camera.
 This rings true for its sensor.
-The 24-megapixel APS-C chip has a Bayer colour filter.
+The 24-megapixel APS-C chip has a Bayer color filter.
 In each 2×2 pixel grid, there are one-one red and blue and two green pixels.
 This is normal for most digital cameras, but not for Fujifilm, whose cameras are usually fitted with X-Trans sensors.

-One consequence of this is that colours from the X-T200 behave differently when shooting in RAW and look different in JPEG compared to X-Trans cameras.
+One consequence of this is that colors from the X-T200 behave differently when shooting in RAW and look different in JPEG compared to X-Trans cameras.
 Capture One has lost its usual advantage in processing the RAW files from this model compared to Lightroom Classic CC and CC.